-- b. is transferred to or from a critical care area, - c. is transferred to/from the Psychiatric unit or Rehabilitation unit to an acute care area, or - d. is transferred to, and readmitted from, another hospital or health care facility.
+- b. is transferred to or from a critical care area, or - c. is transferred to, and readmitted from, another hospital or health care facility.

 New orders shall be specifically written following surgery or the aforementioned transfers.
 Instructions to "resume previous orders" will not be accepted.